-14. How can I provide feedback?
-Update the information listed on the database?
-Be added to the database?
+14. How can I update the information listed on the database?
+Or be added to the database?

-Do you have questions about the website?
 Would you like your organization to be listed on the database?
-You can do so by clicking on ‘Contact Us’ located at the top right-hand side of the screen and completing the online form.
-Here you can submit your questions, suggestions and/or comments and we will respond to you promptly.
+Or would you like to update some of your information in the database?
+You can do so for free by clicking on ‘Be on FrenchStreet.ca®’ located at the top right-hand side of the screen.
+Here you can fill out the form to be on FrenchStreet.ca® or update your information.
 Click this link to be redirected.